-Best USB storage options for Tesla Model 3/Model Y
+Best SSD USB drive options for Tesla Model 3 and Model Y

 Samsung T7 Portable SSD 500GB